MUTUAL OBLIGATION REQUIREMENTS

 ACCESSING ALLIED HEALTH SERVICES

 Most people find unemployment to be a really difficult time.
-Your mental health is important, particularly during the current COVID-19 pandemic.
+Your mental health is important, particularly at the moment.
 If you would like support with your mental health, or just need someone to talk to, you can speak with our Allied Health team.

 What is telehealth?